mvolkmann/blog/src/flutter.md

 | `Text`              | renders a run of text with a single style                                           |
 | `Tooltip`           |                                                                                     |
 | `VerticalDivider`   | vertical, thin line                                                                 |

+The primary widgets for rendering text are `Text` and `RichText`.
+Both automatically wrap their text if needed by default, but this can be changed by setting their `overflow` argument to a value from the `TextOverflow` enum.
+These include `clip`, `ellipsis`, `fade`, and `visible`.

+`Text` renders text with a single style including color, font, font size, and weight.
+It takes a `style` argument whose value can be a `TextStyle` object or a property from the object obtain from `Theme.of(context).textTheme` (ex. `headline6`).

+`RichText` renders runs of text that can each have a different style.
+It takes a `text` argument whose value is a `TextSpan` widget with a `children` argument that is typically a `List` of `TextSpan` widgets.
+The top `TextSpan` widget can specify the default `style` for the child `TextSpan` widgets.
+The child `TextSpan` widgets can override that style.

 ### Material Dialog Widgets